 The optimization of Nagel (36) concerns optimization for the magnitude at the centre of the PSF while maintaining constant noise variance.
 Although this optimization for the 'tiny' image intensity present in very small (point-source) objects may be of minimal direct relevance to signal quantification, the optimization of Nagel produced a similar result to that presented in the current paper.
 In Figure 4-11F it is obvious that the LR approach has the greatest value at the centre of its PSF, and in Figure 4-4 it can be seen that for very small objects the image intensity produced by the LR approach is the greatest.
-However, although the optimization of Nagel also suggests a radial evolution altered approach with long T{RO} as an ideal sodium imaging methodology, the optimization is only attained for 'low SNR' (small acquisition voxel) implementations.
-The optimization of Nagel also fails to identify the reduction in the value of p as critical for long T{RO} implementation, as highlighted in Figure 4-9 and Figure 4-13.
+However, although the optimization of Nagel fails to identify that the advantage of long $T{RO}$ for quantification is only attained for 'low SNR' (small acquisition voxel) implementations.
+The optimization of Nagel also fails to identify the reduction in the value of p as critical for long $T{RO}$ implementation, as highlighted in Figure 4-13.